zoola969/python_ttlru_map/docs/source/index.rst

-.. ttl_dict documentation master file, created by sphinx-quickstart on Sun Nov 19 17:18:15 2023.
-You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to ttl_dict's documentation!
 ====================================
 **ttl_dict** is a Python library which provides a hash table with a time-to-live (TTL) for each key-value pair.